Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Experiments

 \subsubsection{Evaluation Metrics}

 In this work, we adopt three metrics to evaluate the performance of our proposed camouflage generation method.
-Two metrics, including attack success rate (ASR) and P@0.5 accuracy, are utilized to evaluate the adversarial attack performance.
+Two metrics, including attack success rate (ASR) and P@0.5, are utilized to evaluate the adversarial attack performance.
 ASR is defined as the percentage of the incorrectly detected images on all the correctly detected images.
-P@0.5 denotes the percentage of the correct detected images on all the images when the detection IoU threshold is set to 0.5.
+P@0.5 denotes the percentage of the correct detected images on all the images when the detection confident threshd is set to 0.5.
 Another metric, MSE, is utilized to evaluate the naturalness of the generated camouflage, which is defined as the MSE between the rendered object and the scene images.
-The lower MSE is, the better the generated camouflage towards fooling human eyes is.
+The lower MSE, the better the generated camouflage towards fooling human eyes.